Employment applications:

 Two age-appropriate programs are available:

-There is a nonrefundable registration fee of $50/child, which helps offset costs so families are not charged for days missed because of illness, vacation, etc. Fees are $5 per hour ($4 per hour for those in Extra Mile attending three or more days a week).
+There is a nonrefundable registration fee of $75/child for summer care or $150/child for summer and 2025-26 school year care.
+(Registration fees help offset costs so families are not charged for days missed because of illness, vacation, etc.) Hourly fees are $5 for Berry Branch and $4.50 for Extra Mile.

 1. Create a MyRec account for your household, if you do not already have one.